JumpTask logo

 Such fan funding is a fun way to connect with your viewers and get more revenue from your YouTube videos.

-4. Secure brand deals and sponsorships
+4. Secure sponsorships with other brands

 Some brands offer one-time sponsorship while other brands value long-term partnerships, so you can make a stable and predictable income by creating sponsored content.